joinpursuit/AC_4_Web/units/deepdive/lessons/databases/conceptual.md

 ## Relational databases

 Relational databases are sometimes referred to as RDBMS, or Relational Database Management Systems.
-RDBMS store data in **tables**, which are exactly like they sound—not too different from Excel spreadsheets or any other way you've seen to store data in rows and columns.
+RDBMS store data in **tables**, which are exactly like they sound—not too different from Excel spreadsheets or any other way you've seen data stored in rows and columns.

 For example: